TalismanSociety/talisman-web3react-example/README.md

 TalismanConnector uses exclusively Talisman ethereum provider which is injected in `window.talismanEth` instead.
 It is [EIP 1193](https://eips.ethereum.org/EIPS/eip-1193) compliant.
 We do not inject in `window.ethereum` unless it's empty, as we think most users will want to keep using both Talisman and Metamask.

-Please let us know if you need any assistance while integrating Talisman into your dapp.
+Please let us know if you need any assistance while integrating Talisman into your dapp, by using the support channels in [the Talisman discord server](https://discord.gg/AmHeqqCNkJ).

 ## Run the project